Nowra Bridge project - Princes Highway upgrade

 An additional four-lane bridge on the Princes Highway over the Shoalhaven River has been determined as the most effective way to improve traffic efficiency and reduce traffic delays on the stretch of the Princes Highway between Nowra and Bomaderry.

-Construction of the current proposal would not preclude the future planning of a bypass if and when traffic demand arises.
+Construction of the new four-lane bridge would not preclude the future planning of a bypass if and when traffic demand arises.

 Was a flyover or underpass considered at the Illaroo Road or Bridge Road intersections?